Houston Will Contest Lawyer

 - The will was the product of fraud, duress or undue influence imposed on the testator by a family member, friend or caregiver.

 With over 20 years of experience in both estate planning and probate in Texas, attorney Leigh Meineke is well-versed in the requirements necessary for a valid will in Texas and how a will is challenged in probate.
-The Meineke Law Firm can represent your interests in any will contest or probate dispute by providing strong legal arguments backed by supporting evidence regarding the proper interpretation of the terms of a will, the validity or invalidity of a will presented for probate, and other issues which may arise.
+The Leigh B. Meineke Law Firm can represent your interests in any will contest or probate dispute by providing strong legal arguments backed by supporting evidence regarding the proper interpretation of the terms of a will, the validity or invalidity of a will presented for probate, and other issues which may arise.